RasoolBooley/todoist-automation-framework/README.md

 Node.js: Download and install Node.js from nodejs.org.
 npm: Node Package Manager, which comes with Node.js.

-Getting Started
-1. Install Dependencies
+## 1. Install Dependencies
 After navigating to the project directory in your terminal, install the required Node.js packages by running the following command:

 npm install
-This will install all the dependencies listed in the package.json file.
+This will install all the dependencies required for the project

-2. Set Up Environment Variables
+## 2. Set Up Environment Variables
 You will need an api token from https://todoist.com/ Create a 'cypress.env.json' file and add your token like in the example below